3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 java net.jnjmx.todd.ClientApp $1
 ```

-* this will do the same as gradle runClient but it will accept an argument ($1) which will be vhost todd server ip address.
+* this will do the same as gradle runClient but it will accept an argument ($1) which will be vhost TODD server ip address.

 7-  Create nagios plugin script to use as the check load command: